Henan: Demographics

+Population composition

-The population is highly homogeneous with 98.8% of the population being Han.
-Small populations of Mongols and Manchus exists in scattered rural communities as well as major urban centers.
+98.8% of the population is Han.
+Populations of Mongols and Manchus exist in scattered rural communities, and urban centers.
 Along with Jiangxi, Henan has one of the most unbalanced gender ratios in China.
-As a result of the Chinese government's one-child policy (many parents do not want the only child to be female and abort the fetus), the gender ratio was 118.46 males for 100 females in 2000.
-Subsequently, aborting fetuses due to their female sex was banned in Henan and heavy fines are issued for those who violate the law.
-In addition, daughter-only families receive an annual allowance from the government.
-Despite these efforts the problem seems to have become far worse.
-Based on a 2009 British Medical Journal study, the ratio is over 140 boys for every 100 girls in the 1–4 age group; this might be a strong exaggeration, as many families with more than one child do not register their daughters to the hukou in order to escape fines.
+As a result of the Chinese government's one-child policy (some parents do not want the only child to be female and abort the fetus), the gender ratio was 118.46 males for 100 females in 2000.
+Subsequently, aborting fetuses due to their female sex was banned in Henan and fines are issued for those who violate the law.
+The ratio decreased to 117.8 in 2010 and down to 108.4 in 2020.
+Daughter-only families receive an annual allowance from the government.
+Based on a 2009 British Medical Journal study, the ratio is over 140 boys for every 100 girls in the 1–4 age group; this might be an exaggeration, as some families with more than one child do not register their daughters to the hukou in order to escape fines.
+The National Bureau of Statistics of China reports that to have decreased to 100.57 in 2023, presenting a conflicting narrative from outside sources.

+Employment

+The government is an employer in Henan.
+Its largest sectors include manufacturing, public bureaucracy, education, and construction.
+This generally mirrors larger trends across China such as the CCP’s Made in China 2025 plan to keep Chinese manufacturing central to the global supply chain.
+Public administration is a sector umbrellaing public servant jobs such as social security and public management.
+It has employed fewer and fewer numbers year-over-year since 2020.
+In the public sector, reported numbers show urban employment is dominated by retail.
+This is reflected in gross regional product numbers by industry, with Henan’s largest value-added contributors from secondary (manufacturing) and tertiary (services) industry.